onehouseinc/LakeView/README.md

 2. Sign up at https://cloud.onehouse.ai/lakeview/signup and create an API token in the Onehouse console.
 3. Run the metadata extractor tool in this repo to continuously push table metadata to LakeView (no base data files are pushed).

-LakeView currently supports Apache Hudi tables stored on Amazon S3 and Google Cloud Storage.
+LakeView currently supports Apache Hudi tables stored on AWS (in Amazon S3) and GCP (in Google Cloud Storage).
 We plan to support additional clouds and table formats in the future.

 **Feature Highlights:**
 - UI view of all tables with key metrics and charts (table size, updates over time, etc.)